cockroachdb/docs/v23.1/create-changefeed.md

 (1 row)
 ~~~

+For more information, see:

+- [This step-by-step example](changefeed-examples.html#create-a-changefeed-connected-to-kafka-using-avro) to create a changefeed that emits an [Avro](https://avro.apache.org/docs/1.8.2/spec.html) record.
+- The [Stream a Changefeed to a Confluent Cloud Kafka Cluster](stream-a-changefeed-to-a-confluent-cloud-kafka-cluster.html) tutorial to set up a Confluent Cloud Kafka cluster using the Confluent Cloud Schema Registry.
-For more information on how to create a changefeed that emits an [Avro](https://avro.apache.org/docs/1.8.2/spec.html) record, see [this step-by-step example](changefeed-examples.html#create-a-changefeed-connected-to-kafka-using-avro).
-The parameters table on the [Changefeed Sinks](changefeed-sinks.html#kafka-parameters) page provides a list of all kafka-specific query parameters.
+- The [Changefeed Sinks](changefeed-sinks.html#kafka-parameters) page to see a list of all kafka-specific query parameters.

 ### Create a changefeed connected to a cloud storage sink